AdobeDocs/campaign-classic.en/help/configuration/using/web-service-calls.md

 #### Types {#types}

 Type definitions are based on XML schemas.
-In our example, the "ExecuteQuery" method takes an "s:string" string and an XML document ( `<s:complextype>  ) as parameters.
-The return value of the method ("ExecuteQueryResponse") is an XML document (  <s:complextype>   ).  </s:complextype> </s:complextype>`
+In our example, the "ExecuteQuery" method takes an "s:string" string and an XML document (`<s:complextype>`) as parameters.
+The return value of the method ("ExecuteQueryResponse") is an XML document (  `<s:complextype>`).

 ```
 <types>